 This award will consist of an overall winning team who will receive their award from the USPHS and IPEC at the Summer IPEC Meeting in Washington, DC.
 In addition, the winner will present an IPEC webinar discussing their project and findings.
 There will also be one honorable mention in each of 5 focus areas.

-The full call for submissions is now open.
-To apply, click here.
+The full call for submissions is now closed.

 The Award Committee is looking for submissions that represent the full spectrum of IPEC member institutions, including nominations from small schools and private schools.
 All nominations will be reviewed by a joint USPHS-IPEC Award Review Committee and approved by USPHS and the IPEC Board of Directors.

 Award nominations from each school must be submitted through a Health Professional School Dean or Awards Committee, include representation by two or more health professions, and demonstrate a clear relationship between interprofessional practice, outcomes, and impact.
 A checklist for the items that must be included in the package.
 "Interprofessional" would include representation by two or more health professions.
 In addition to including team members representing multiple professions, the project should demonstrate relationship between interprofessional practice and outcomes.

 Projects previously submitted which did not receive awards are eligible for re-entry, though new nominations must be submitted.